privacytools/.github/CODE_OF_CONDUCT.md

-# privacytools.io Code of Conduct
+# PrivacyTools Code of Conduct

-## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of a distinction of any kind, such as age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## Our Standards

-Examples of behavior that contributes to creating a positive environment
-include:

-* Using welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
-* Focusing on what is best for the community
-* Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
-* Trolling, insulting/derogatory, antagonistic comments and personal or political attacks
-* Promoting intolerance
-* Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting

-## Our Responsibilities
+Our projects adhere to a Code of Conduct which can be located in its entirety at [https://wiki.privacytools.io/view/PrivacyTools_Code_of_Conduct](https://wiki.privacytools.io/view/PrivacyTools_Code_of_Conduct).
+The following text serves as a **brief summary**, but should not be used as official documentation or construed as an all-inclusive list.
+Please refer to the full text on our wiki when referencing this document.

+ 1. **We pledge** to make our community a harassment-free experience for everyone.
+ 2. **We strive** to create a positive environment, using welcoming and inclusive language, and being respecrful of the viewpoints of others.
+ 3. **We do not allow** inappropriate or otherwise unacceptable behavior, such as sexualized language, trolling and insulting comments, or otherwise promoting intolerance or harassment.
+The publishing of the personal information of others without their consent is also prohibited.
-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+ 4. **We are responsible for** clarifying the standards of our community, and have the right to remove or alter the comments of those participating within our community, as necessary.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

-## Scope

-This Code of Conduct applies within all project spaces, and it also applies when an individual is representing as a part of the project or its community in public spaces.
+ 5. Our Code of Conduct applied within all project spaces, as well as when an individual is representing the PrivacyTools community.

-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement